What is craniosynostosis?

-The craniofacial surgeon then reforms these sections of skull and places them back in the head.
-The opening is then sewn up using dissolvable stitches.
+The craniofacial surgeon then reforms these sections of the skull and places them back in the head.
+They then sew up the opening using dissolvable stitches.

-Sometimes further surgery is required to reshape the face.
-Sometimes the craniosynostosis reappears, also requiring further surgery.
+Sometimes a child needs further surgery to reshape the face, or if the craniosynostosis reappears.

-After the procedure, the child's skull development will be monitored.
+After the procedure, a health professional will monitor the child's skull development.

-Endoscopic surgery offers a less invasive approach.
-Two small incisions are made in the scalp and the sutures are cut with the help of an endoscope, a flexible tube that can be used to see the inside of the body during keyhole surgery.
+This is less invasive.
+The doctor makes two small incisions in the scalp and cuts the sutures using an endoscope.
+This is a flexible tube that the surgeon can use to see the inside of the body during keyhole surgery.

 This type of surgery is quicker, and there is less bleeding and swelling, but it is only suitable in certain cases, depending on the location of the fused suture.

-If not treated, craniosynostosis can lead to further complications.
-The skull will continue to grow abnormally, and this may affect other functions, for example, vision loss on the affected side, known as amblyopia.
+The skull will continue to grow in an unusual way, and this may affect other functions.
+There may be vision loss on the one side, for example.

-If craniosynostosis is mild, it might not be spotted until later, leading to intracranial pressure (ICP) in the skull as late as the age of 8 years.
+If craniosynostosis is mild, people may not notice it until a later stage.
+This can cause pressure to build up on the brain — known as increased intracranial pressure — as late as the age of 8 years.